 The pancreas is a vital organ that makes enzymes or digestive juices that aid with the breakdown and absorption of nutrients.
 It is located along the back of the abdomen, and is also responsible for producing hormones that control the metabolism of sugar in the bloodstream.
 Pancreatitis develops when the pancreas becomes inflamed.

 - Fatty stools

 Pancreatitis is generally diagnosed through imagery tests like abdominal x-rays, abdominal ultrasound or CT scans.
 Blood tests or urine tests might also be required for diagnosis.
 There are several different types of pancreatitis, including acute and chronic pancreatitis, pancreatitic abscess and pancreatitic pseudocyst.
 The treatment for pancreatitis will depend on which type of the condition is present.

 Patients in Southwest Florida suffering from chronic pancreatitis or benign or malignant pancreatic tumors may benefit from minimally invasive pancreatic surgery at GI Surgical Specialists.
 Patients with pancreatic diseases may benefit from the following minimally invasive surgical procedures:

-During laparoscopic pancreatic surgery your surgeon will use a thin, flexible laparoscope to view the inside of the abdominal cavity while the patient is under a general anesthesia.
+During pancreatic surgery your surgeon will use a thin, flexible laparoscope to view the inside of the abdominal cavity while the patient is under a general anesthesia.
 The surgery is performed through several tiny incisions in the abdomen while using the laparoscope as a guide.
-Laparoscopic and single incision surgical techniques offer several benefits over traditional surgical methods, including minimal scarring, faster recovery periods, reduced discomfort and a shorter hospital stay.
+These techniques offer several benefits over traditional surgical methods, including minimal scarring, faster recovery periods, reduced discomfort and a shorter hospital stay.

 Prior to your operation your surgeon will discuss any potential risks or complications that are associated with minimally invasive pancreatic surgery.